ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Hemomancer/3rd Level/Blood Tribute.md

 	- *You drag your ring finger across your palm, creating a cut.
 You can seal the cut at any time, but while you have the cut; [[Conditions]] reduce their duration faster, [[Bleeding]] you apply lasts longer, and your [[Movement Speed]] is increased.*
 	- For the duration of this psycast, you gain the following effects:
 		- You lose a minor amount of health at the end of your turn.
+		- You gain less health from all healing sources.
+(Rounded up)
 		- All negative & mixed [[Conditions]] you have decrease their duration by an additional turn at the end of your turn.
 		- All [[Bleeding]] you apply has increased duration.
 (Rounded up)
 		- Your [[Movement Speed]] is increased.
 	- You may end this psycast at the start of your turn.
 		- No effects can prevent you from ending this psycast at the start of your turn.
 - **Stats**:
-	- 4 Health Lost per Turn.
+	- 3 Health Lost per Turn.
+	- 50% Reduced Health Healed.
 	- 1 Turn Additional Duration Decrease for Negative & Mixed [[Conditions]].
 	- 50% Additional [[Bleeding]] Duration Applied.
 	- 15ft [[Movement Speed]] Increase.